odersky/sips/drafts/inlinemeta.md

 where prefixes and arguments are expanded first.
 The old style of macro expansion can, if necessary, be emulated by the new style of inline rewritings.

+    The rewriting also verifies that arguments passed to inline parameters are constants, i.e. language literals or calls to constructors of inline classes.
+It is an error if that does not hold.
+However, specification of rules for constant folding is outside the scope of this proposal.
+We believe that, with additional effort, inline methods and inline parameters can be used to express partial evaluation of methods like `pow` in the introduction, but for now we rely on implementation-specific constant folding to take care of things like arithmetic operation on constants, conditional expressions with constant conditions and so on.

 3. If `prefix.f[Ts](args1)...(argsN)` refers to a partially applied inline method, an error is raised.
 Eta expansion of inline methods is prohibited.